karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 The process <span class='process'>OrganizeAncillary</span> translates the raw GRACE data to organized and projected GeoTIFF layers.

-If you want to use all the solutuins for equivalent water mm (CST,GFZ and JPL) you have to define three import processes (can be done int he same xml file).
+If you want to use all the solutions for equivalent water thickness (CST, GFZ and JPL) you have to define three import processes (can be done in the same xml file).

 ## Filling missing data

-The GRACE monthly dataset of equivalent water depth has some gaps.
-The process <span class='process'>mendancillarytimeseries</span> fills the gap.
+The GRACE monthly dataset of equivalent water thickness has some gaps.
+The process <span class='process'>mendancillarytimeseries</span>fills the gap.
 The default method for filling data is linear interpolation.

 ```
 <?xml version='1.0' encoding='utf-8'?>